-Here are five things you can do to ensure success with email marketing now and in the future.
+Here are six things you can do to ensure success with email marketing now and in the future.

 1. Reconsider the way you measure the success of your email marketing

-It’s important to reflect on the way you measure email marketing success — namely, going beyond just opens and clicks.
+It’s important to reflect on the email marketing metrics you focus on — namely, going beyond just opens and clicks.
 Even though email clicks are still reliable, they shouldn’t be the end-all-be-all metric you go to when determining if your efforts have been successful.
 After all, it’s unlikely that your primary business goal is getting a bunch of people to click a link in your email.

 Luckily, savvy small businesses are already measuring success with more valuable metrics than open rate.
-According to a Constant Contact survey of 1,000 small businesses, open rate isn’t a top-five metric for evaluating the success of their email marketing campaigns.
+According to Constant Contact’s Small Business Now Report, which surveyed 1,000 small businesses, open rate isn’t a top-five metric for evaluating the success of their email marketing campaigns.
 Instead, small businesses are focused on these top five metrics: